darmiel/perplex/README.md

-# DMP - Daniel's Meeting Planner
+# Perplex

-DMP (Daniel's Meeting Planner) is a web service designed to help you effectively manage meeting topics and collaborate with your team.
+Perplex is a web service designed to help you effectively manage meeting topics and collaborate with your team.
 It acts as a meeting minutes tool, allowing you to create and track meeting topics, record action items, and facilitate collaboration among participants.

 ![](./assets/Screenshot1.png)